readthedocs/readthedocs.org/docs/user/connected-accounts.rst

 For similar reasons to those above for GitHub, we request permissions for:

-* Administing your repositories (to add a read-only deployment key)
+* Administering your repositories (to add a read-only deployment key)
 * Reading your account information including your email address
 * Read access to your team memberships
 * Read access to your repositories